Prototype-Fund-Hardware/windkit/README.md

 The next step is to bring the turbine to the field for testing!

+## Contributing

+You want to contribute to our project?
+That´s great.
+Check out our [Contributing](https://git.erni-kollektiv.org/erni/windkit/-/wikis/Contributing)  page in our wiki.

 ## Get in touch with us

 You wanna know more about this project or drink a beer with us?
 Just write us a message info@erni-kollektiv.org